minetest-mods/minetest-mods.github.io/README.md

 ## Contents of the project

-This project hosts any minetest mod that mod authors have contributed to the Minetest Mods project, permitted these mods are properly licensed as an Open Source project, and do not present any other legal issues.
+This project hosts any Luanti mod that mod authors have contributed to the minetest-mods project, permitted these mods are properly licensed as an Open Source project, and do not present any other legal issues.